Medical Cannabis Patient Rights During a Police Stop

 Recreational cannabis is illegal in Maryland.

-Cultivating cannabis without the appropriate licenses is illegal in the state
+Cultivating cannabis without the appropriate licenses is illegal in the state of Maryland, even for medical marijuana patients.

 Illinois (IL) Medical Marijuana Patients’ Rights